humanmade/asset-manager-framework/readme.md

 * [ ] Deep linking to the media screen grid attachment details
 * [ ] Setting the featured image for a non-image media item automatically, when one is available (eg. video poster)
 * [ ] Responsive image srcsets on images within post content
-* [ ] `wp.media()` calls with `multiple: true`

-The following known bugs exist and will be addressed shortly:

-* [ ] Attempting to insert a subsequent media item after the first can trigger a JavaScript error relating to the media manager state.

 The following new features are planned but not yet implemented: